otomad/OtomadHelper/README.md

 Otomad Helper for Vegas, which is designed to allow Vegas to accept MIDI files as input, and automatically generate Otomad/YTPMV tracks.

-The script is based on the original author [@Chaosinism](https://github.com/Chaosinism)'s open source code redevelopment and uses the NAudio library.
+The script is based on the original author [@Chaosinism](https://github.com/Chaosinism) 's open source code redevelopment and uses the NAudio library.

 It can also be used to make YTP.
 And Drums beat cookie cutter, Lyrics/Karaoke, Manual vocaloid/Sentence mixing, Tatar tactics, etc. will be supported in the future.